Voilett-Roze/asus/Disk-formatting.md

 ----
 ## Thanks

 The first version of this guide was [posted to the SNB Forums](https://www.snbforums.com/threads/ext4-disk-formatting-options-on-the-router.48302/page-2#post-455723) and led to the development of the [disk formatting AMTM script](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/).
 The guide is now maintained here on the Merlin Wiki.
+Discuss the guide in the [Official Forum Thread](https://www.snbforums.com/threads/disk-formatting-with-asus-wrt-merlin.54778/).

 Special thanks to thelonelycoder and ColinTaylor